SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/reports.md

 ##### Migration of scheduled exports

-With version 10.6.2, a new reporting agent has been implemented to allow scheduled reports with [Apama Streaming Analytics](/apama/overview-analytics/).
+With version 10.6.2, a new report agent has been implemented to allow scheduled reports with [Apama Streaming Analytics](/apama/overview-analytics/).
 The export schedules functionality based on smart rules has been deprecated.

-The migration of scheduled exports based on smart rules is automatically executed.
-As soon as a report is opened, all rules are migrated for the respective report, while displaying a message informing the user about the process.
+On opening a report, all scheduled exports based on smart rules are automatically migrated to the new report agent, while displaying a message informing the user about the process.

 ![Export schedule migration message2](/images/users-guide/cockpit/cockpit-export-migrate2.png)

+>**Important**: You need to open each report manually, to migrate the export schedules for the respective report.

 > **Info:** To use the new export schedule feature and for the migration to work, the report-agent microservice needs to be subscribed.
 New tenants will be subscribed to it automatically.
 Existing tenants should make sure that they are subscribed to it.